Bensonlmx/Data.Gov.Sg-Visualisations-Using-Python-NumPy-Matplotlib/README.md

 - Matplotlib

 ## Installation
-To install all of the libraries, run the commands in the "install.txt" file.
-These are:
+To install all of the libraries, run the commands:

 - ```sudo apt-get install python-pip```
 - ```sudo apt-get install python-matplotlib```